RULEBOOK

 -

 5.2.
-On all restarts: The race leader dictates the restart after entering the restart zone.
+On all restarts: The race leader gets lane choice and dictates the restart after entering the restart zone.
 All drivers must stay in their lane through the start/finish line after the leader restarts the race.
 Subject to a post race penalty for violation.
 Changing lanes or going below the apron to avoid a wreck is approved.
 Cars should be no more than a car length apart when taking the green.
 All restarts are subject to review.

 -